 Assistant Professor of Practice

 N208 Beadle Center

 1901 Vine Street

 Lincoln, NE 68588-0664

 Ben Heinisch is a part time Academic Advisor for Biochemistry working exclusively with a subset of our Agricultural Sciences and Natural Resources students.
 He is also the Chief Academic Advisor and Recruiter for Forensic Science.
-A native Nebraskan (Columbus), he came to the University of Nebraska-Lincoln in 2008 and after four years in Registration and Records, joined CASNR as an Academic Advisor.
+A native Nebraskan (Columbus), he came to the university in 2008 and after four years in Registration and Records, joined CASNR as an Academic Advisor.
 His interests in addition to student services include: Family, Learning, and Rock and Roll.

 Biochemistry and Forensic Science

 103 Agriculture Hall